vitalsource/chef-user/README.md

 ### <a name="attributes-on-group-missing"></a> on_group_missing

-This determins the result if a user is added to a group that does not exist.
+This determines the result if a user is added to a group that does not exist.
 Options are:

 <table>